lean-ux

 Lean UX Framework

-A practice-driven approach to user experience design that replaces heavy deliverables with rapid experimentation, cross-functional collaboration, and continuous learning.
-Based on a fundamental truth: teams that obsess over pixel-perfect specs before testing with real users waste months building the wrong thing.
+A practice-driven approach to UX that replaces heavy deliverables with rapid experimentation, cross-functional collaboration, and continuous learning.
 Lean UX shifts the question from "What should we design?" to "What do we need to learn?"

 Core Principle

-The foundation: Traditional UX waterfalls requirements into wireframes, wireframes into mockups, mockups into specs, and specs into code.
-At every handoff, context is lost and assumptions go untested.
-Lean UX eliminates waste by compressing the distance between idea and evidence.
-Instead of debating opinions in conference rooms, teams declare assumptions, form hypotheses, run the smallest possible experiment, and let real user behavior settle the argument.
-Shared understanding replaces documentation.
-Learning velocity replaces pixel perfection.
+The foundation: Traditional UX waterfalls requirements into wireframes, mockups, specs, and code—losing context and hiding untested assumptions at every handoff.
+Lean UX compresses the distance between idea and evidence: declare assumptions, form hypotheses, run the smallest possible experiment, and let real user behavior settle the argument.
+Shared understanding replaces documentation; learning velocity replaces pixel perfection.

 Scoring

 Goal: 10/10.
-When reviewing or creating UX processes, design plans, or team workflows, rate them 0-10 based on adherence to Lean UX principles.
-A 10/10 means full alignment with hypothesis-driven design, minimal deliverables, collaborative practices, and outcome-focused metrics; lower scores indicate heavy-deliverable thinking or untested assumptions.
-Always provide the current score and specific improvements needed to reach 10/10.
+Rate UX processes, design plans, or team workflows 0-10 against Lean UX principles: hypothesis-driven design, minimal deliverables, collaborative practices, and outcome-focused metrics score high; heavy-deliverable thinking or untested assumptions lower the score.
+Always state the current score and the specific improvements needed to reach 10/10.

 1. Declaring Assumptions

 Core concept: Every design starts with assumptions.
-Lean UX makes those assumptions explicit so they can be prioritized and tested, rather than baked invisibly into specifications.
+Lean UX makes them explicit so they can be prioritized and tested, rather than baked invisibly into specifications.